-It's tempting to be lulled into security by a hefty NAS running the ZFS file system on RAID-6.
-Yes you've got some redundancy and a resistant file system.
-But RAID is not backup - a mistake too many make.
+It's tempting to be lulled into security by a hefty NAS running the ZFS file system on RAID-Z. Yes you've got some redundancy and a resistant file system.
+But RAID is not backup.
 And here I ran into some trouble.
 FreeNAS gives you tons of options for transferring zpool datasets around, and since it's networked you can rsync your heart's content to other systems, but what if you just want to back the stuff up to a hard drive locally?
 Like an external, USB hard drive?
 Turns out, there's a way, but it requires a bit of Unix-foo.

 Fortunately, this is FreeBSD, so lots of things are possible.

 My first attempt was to write a little script that would work from the C shell, to be run by root.
 Rsync was clearly the right tool for this job, probably something like:

 rsync -av /directory/to/sync /mnt/destination/directory

 And there would have to be a mount command there too.
 Plugging a USB drive into the slot and watching the contents of dmesg revealed the machine was recognizing this FAT-formatted drive as /dev/da1.
 So as root, I tried:

 mount_msdosfs -o /dev/da1 /mnt/external

 The -o flag is necessary so the file system is prepped for a large drive.
 That seemed to work at first, but I wanted the errors to go to a log file to be sure, so I used instead:

 rsync -av /directory/to/sync /mnt/destination/directory &2>errorlog.txt